 What hasn’t changed?

-- St Luke’s will continue to offer physical and mental healthcare to clergy and families, through our network of experienced clinicians.
+- St Luke’s will continue to offer mental healthcare to individual clergy and family members, through our network of experienced clinicians.
 This work will run alongside our preventive work promoting resilience and wellbeing for clergy, available through their diocese.

-- We will continue to build on our 125 years-plus of experience of clergy wellbeing.
+- We will continue to build on our 130 years of experience of clergy wellbeing.